hercobezuidenhout/hercobezuidenhout.github.io/_posts/2024-09-18-jekyll-with-basic-javascript.md

 It is not much, but it is honest work.
 This just gives us some toys to play with using JavaScript.
 First things first, layout.
 This renders underneath each other.
 Ideally, we would like the `innerContainer` class to have a `display: flex` to it.

-> While I fully understand that this can be achieved using `CSS`, the whole purpose of this article is to see how powerful Jekyll can be with JavaScript and we are specifically trying to manipulate the DOM here.
+> While I fully understand that this can be achieved using `CSS`, the whole purpose of this article is to see how Jekyll can be used with JavaScript and we are specifically trying to manipulate the DOM here.

 Let’s write some JavaScript to update its display.